SovereignCloudStack/website/_i18n/en/_posts/blog/2023-12-15-scs-is-fun-to-operate.md

 ### SCS charters new territory

 While a lot of our activities involves working upstream with the various communities doing our part of ensuring the components that SCS is build upon are staying healthy, we do want to push the boundaries of what is possible further and see where we can find ways to provide better cloud infrastructure.
 This does mean to sail into unchartered waters - sometimes having to turn around, hit rock bottom or actually find a new cool passage.
-Endeavours like the evaluation of [building community SONiC]( ) images or revisiting the topic of cloud observability and testing.
+Endeavours like the evaluation of [building community SONiC](https://github.com/SovereignCloudStack/issues/issues?q=is%3Aopen+is%3Aissue+label%3ASCS-VP04+sonic) images, revisiting the topic of cloud observability and testing and engaging into the discussion about discoverability of flavours and functionality of OpenStack clouds.